Swift 🏎

 Design Patterns

 Many design patterns have distinctive declaration styles.
-Being consistent in method naming helps other developers to understand your intentions, relations between objects even without reading the code itself.
+Being consistent in method naming helps other developers to understand intentions, relations between objects even without reading the code itself.

 Delegate, Data Source